brimdata/zed/docs/formats/zng.md

 Each `<type-id>` is encoded as `uvarint`.

-#### 2.1.1.7 Type Name Typedef
+#### 2.1.1.7 Named Type Typedef

-A type name defines a new type ID that binds a name to a previously existing type ID.
+A named type defines a new type ID that binds a name to a previously existing type ID.

-A type name is encoded as follows:
+A named type is encoded as follows:
 ```
 ----------------------
 |0xfb|<name><type-id>|